gardener-attic/potter-hub/README.md

 # Potter - <br>The Kubernetes Applications and Services Hub
 #### Please note: This repository and the related documentation is very much work-in-progress, so expect to find unfinished work ahead!
+All releases are currently only test releases and not intended for use.

 ## Description
 Potter - The K8s Applications and Services Hub, is a Kubernetes extension to manage deployments in Kubernetes clusters.
 It’s a central component in a [Gardener](https://github.com/gardener/gardener) Kubernetes landscape which doesn’t require any additional components running in the managed cluster.